 Tony Kushner's Angels in America is a landmark of modern theatre.
-The 1993 play won a Pulitzer, Tony and Drama Desk Award, was adapted into an equally successful HBO mini-series, and has transcended the realm of fiction to challenge broader perceptions of homosexuality.
+The 1993 play won Pulitzer, Tony and Drama Desk awards, was adapted into an equally successful HBO mini-series, and has transcended the realm of fiction to challenge broader perceptions of homosexuality.

-Now director Marianne Elliott will bring Angels in America to the National Theatre's Lyttleton stage, with a 24-carat cast led by Andrew Garfield (Spider-Man films), Broadway legend Nathan Lane, Denise Gough (People, Places, Things, N.T and West End), Domhnall Gleason (About Time film) and Russell Tovey (Being Human, BBC).
+Now director Marianne Elliott will bring Angels in America to the National Theatre's Lyttleton stage, with a 24-carat cast led by Andrew Garfield (Spider-Man films), Broadway legend Nathan Lane, Denise Gough (People, Places, Things, N.T and West End), Domhnall Gleeson (About Time film) and Russell Tovey (Being Human, BBC).

 Angels in America: Denise Gough.
 Photo by Jason Bell

 Composed of two plays – Millennium Approaches and Perestroika – Angels in America is a mighty, meaty, genre-busting exploration of the 1980s AIDS crisis.
-It follows a straight and a gay couple through addiction, faith, diagnosis to desperate illness, all the while maintaining a disquieting clarity and sharp, steady humour.
+It follows a straight and a gay couple through addiction, faith and diagnosis to desperate illness, all the while maintaining a disquieting clarity and sharp, steady humour.

 As if it wasn't momentous enough to have a National Theatre revival of Angels in America, Andrew Garfield and his fellow stars will be sure to ignite ticket sales and spark long queues down the South Bank.

 Angels in America: Nathan Lane.
 Photo by Jason Bell

 In terms of form, content, themes and length, this is not easy, nap-in-the-back-and-have-a-laugh theatre.
 The two plays (three hours 30 minutes each) will be staged on consecutive nights and then back to back on selected days.
 It's unlikely that the prospect of a seven-hour theatre marathon will deter people; with its formidable reputation and superlatively talented creative team, Angels in America at the National Theatre really does promise to be, as artistic director Rufus Norris predicted, 'one of the hottest tickets of the year'.

 |What||Angels in America, National Theatre|